jacomof/aimi-project/README.md

 The transformer model has its own architecture defined under src/segformer3duls/, and performance depends on proper data normalization (e.g., MinMax scaling).
 Adaptations to custom data shapes require setting the correct strides for the patch embedding layers on model_parameters -> patch_stride_xy and model_parametes -> patch_stride_z on the experiment configuration files.
-For new experiments we recommend copying the base uls_2023 -> dice_experiment on the experiments folder and adapting config and experiment runner script (run_experiment.py) as needed.
+For new experiments we recommend copying the template experiment on src -> segformer3duls -> uls_2023 -> template_experiment and adapting config and experiment runner script (run_experiment.py) as needed.

 ### Jupyter Notebooks:

 Should be run in environments in appropriate enviroments, if you run either nnUNet or SegFormer.
 Some notebooks require adjusting the path of configs, data or models.

 Notebooks like prediction_label_viz.ipynb and test_time_aug.ipynb assume that pretrained models have been saved to the appropriate experiments/ subdirectory.

+### Logging:

+SegFormer3D is set-up to log results to Weights & Biases, adjust config files with correct project, group and experiment parameters.
+To turn-off logging, set wandb_parameters -> mode to "offline".

+The UNet baseline training script is implemented with PL and uses a tensorflow logger, use this tool to visualize its results.

 # IMPORTANT:
 Prepare datasets in the format expected by nnUNet and SegFormer (NIfTI or .npz format depending on pipeline and respecting their respective file structure standards).
 The raw data thus has to be preprocessed either with scripts we wrote or with scripts from the respective models.